victorkane/notes-app/README.md

 - Since the database is secure by default, we need to goto API permissions and make all the operations public for now
 - Click on Create to create the collection

+### Atomic commits

+- Step by step commits follow the development of the note-taking app

+### Additional notes

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).